walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 8. Open **Internet Explorer**, and paste the link to the portal into the address bar.
 You may be prompted to sign in again.
 Choose the 64 bit download link and run the installer.

-    **Note:** If Internet Explorer does not load the site properly you may need to install Chrome on the VM.
+    > **Note**: If Internet Explorer does not load the site properly you may need to install Chrome on the VM.

     ![Screenshot showing the Internet Explorer prompt to run the installer for the Microsoft Monitoring Agent.](images/Exercise1/mma-win-run.png)